markdonaho/kaggle-notebook-tpu-llama/README.md

 - [x] **Archive Management**: Moved legacy TPU v3 files to Archive/ directory
 - [x] **New Log Initialization**: Created KAGGLE-FAILED-ATTEMPTS-TPUv5.md for new platform

-### Session 2.2: Kaggle Environment Setup (TPU v5e) [ ]
+### Session 2.2: Kaggle Environment Setup (TPU v5e) ✅
-- [ ] Create a new Kaggle Notebook and select the "TPU v5e" accelerator.
+- [x] Create a new Kaggle Notebook and select the "TPU v5e" accelerator.
-- [ ] Verify the JAX version and TPU device count.
+- [x] Verify the JAX version and TPU device count.
 The expectation is a modern JAX stack that is compatible with the latest MaxText version.
+  - **Evidence**: JAX 0.4.34, 8 TPU devices detected, successful JAX test operation

-### Session 2.3: MaxText Installation and Configuration [ ]
+### Session 2.3: MaxText Installation and Configuration ✅
-- [ ] Clone the `main` branch of the `google/maxtext` repository.
+- [x] Clone the `main` branch of the `google/maxtext` repository.
+  - **Evidence**: Repository cloned successfully, HEAD at commit a55e18af31a76179e589314878af0a5195e7d7bd
-- [ ] Install dependencies directly from `requirements.txt`.
+- [x] Install dependencies directly from `requirements.txt`.
 The modern JAX environment should prevent the dependency conflicts experienced on TPU v3.
+  - **Evidence**: All requirements installed successfully, JAX 0.4.34 preserved, import verification passed
+  - **Note**: Minor TF version conflicts present but non-blocking for JAX training path
 - [ ] Configure the notebook to access the Kaggle dataset containing the converted MaxText checkpoint.
 - [ ] Create a new `config.yaml` file for the fine-tuning job.
 This may require updating parameters to match the latest MaxText version's requirements.